Leigh Ann Carey

 I completed a MALS in religious studies from Georgetown University writing my thesis on interfaith political advocacy at the state legislative level later earning a certificate in strategic communications from the University of Washington.
 I hold a BA in Political Science from Campbell University in Buies Creek.
 Go Hoyas, Huskies, and Camels!

-For funsies, I'm a rookie rugby player with the Eno River Rugby Club in Durham, the oldest women's rugby club in North Carolina.
-My wife and I live in Cary with our shelter pup Theodora, named for the Byzantine Empress, not Theodosia from Hamilton as we are often asked.
+For funsies, I'm a rookie rugby player with the Eno River Rugby Club in Durham.
+My wife and I live with our shelter pup Theodora, named for the Byzantine Empress, not Theodosia from Hamilton as we are often asked.

 Feel so welcome to reach out: